pairshaped/curlingio-docs/docs/getting-started/best-practices.md

 ## Ask us to Review your Setup

-If this is your first time using Curling I/O, and you've just finished setting everything up, feel free to ask us to review your setup.
+If this is your first time your club is using Curling I/O, and you've just finished setting everything up, feel free to ask us to review your setup.

 DO NOT LEAVE THIS UNTIL THE DAY BEFORE REGISTRATION!